otaviojava/Easy-Cassandra/readme.txt

 The EasyCassandra uses the Thrift implementation and has like the main objective be one simple ORM( Object relational manager).
 It need the jdk 7 for run, because some parts in your code was replaced reflection for invoke dynamic.
 So will have a behavior faster than other framework.

 Version: 1.1.0
+* Client for many Client in sequencial mode
+* Client for many Client in sequencial random
 * DownGrade to java 6
 * create keyspace automatically
 * do single client